 - Grease a baking tray with a small amount of oil or similar and dust with some flour.
 Alternatively place a sheet of baking paper over the tray.

-- Mix the flour, bicarbonate of soda, and salt together in a bowl.500 grams strong wholemeal bread flour, 1 ¼ teaspoon bicarbonate of soda, 1 ¼ teaspoon salt
+- Mix the flour, bicarbonate of soda, and salt together in a bowl.500 grams strong wholemeal bread flour, 1 ¼ teaspoons bicarbonate of soda, 1 ¼ teaspoons salt

 - Place your dough onto a floured work surface.Don't knead the dough too much as it will overwork it.Just bring it together and pat with your hands into a circle shape about 1 ½-2 inch high.

 - Add extra flour if your dough is too sticky to work with or add extra milk if your dough is too dry to form into a dough.
-Simply wet your hands with leftover buttermilk and pat onto your dough to fix any dry cracks.
+You can wet your hands with leftover buttermilk and pat onto your dough to fix any dry cracks.

 - Place the formed dough onto the baking tray.

-- Score a cross through the bread to about ½ of the way down.
-Using a knife add a small slit at each corner or wedge (to release any fairies/pixies!)
+- Using a sharp knife score a cross through the bread to about ½ of the way down.
+Also add a small slit at each corner or in the middle of each wedge (to release any fairies/pixies!)

-- Brush the top with buttermilk.
+- Brush the bread surface with buttermilk.
 If you have used all your buttermilk brush with some extra milk.

 - Scatter the rolled oats over the unbaked bread.1 tablespoon rolled oats

-- Bake on the middle shelf for 30-35 minutes until nicely golden brown, risen, and firm to the touch.
+- Bake on the middle oven shelf for 30-35 minutes or until nicely golden brown, risen, and firm to the touch.
 Exact times will depend on your oven.
 Carefully turn your bread over and tap its underside.
-If it sounds hollow its ready.We used a fan oven and our soda bread was ready just after the 30 minute mark.
+If it sounds hollow it's ready.We used a fan oven and our soda bread was ready just after the 30 minute mark.

 - Transfer the bread to a cooling rack or leave on the baking tray to cool.